Time Travel with Orange Sourdough Swirl Bread

 Tip: warmer temperatures will result in a dough that is ready sooner, and colder temperatures will require the dough to sit longer.

-During the bulk rise, zest an orange and combine 3 Tablespoons of zest with butter and sugar
+During the bulk rise, zest an orange and combine it with 3 Tablespoons of zest with ¾ cup [170g] butter and ¾ cup [188g] sugar.

 5. Bench and Shape